Scanners: Accolades

 Although Scanners was not nominated for any major awards, it did receive some recognition.
-The Academy of Science Fiction, Fantasy & Horror Films gave the film its Saturn Award in 1981 for "Best International Film", and, in addition, the "Best Make-Up" award went to Dick Smith in a tie with Altered States.
+The Academy of Science Fiction, Fantasy and Horror Films gave the film its Saturn Award in 1981 for "Best International Film", and, in addition, the "Best Make-Up" award went to Dick Smith in a tie with Altered States.
 The film had also been nominated for "Best Special Effects".

 Scanners also won "Best International Fantasy Film" from Fantasporto in 1983, and was nominated for eight Genie Awards in 1982, but did not win any.

 Soundtrack

 Mondo released the Howard Shore score for Scanners, alongside The Brood, on vinyl; it features cover art by Sam Wolfe Conelly.

 Legacy

 Scanners spawned sequels and a series of spin-offs; a remake was announced in 2007, but as of 2022 had not gone into production.
-None of these projects has involved Cronenberg as director.
+Cronenberg was not involved in the sequels as he was both uninterested and would not make money off the characters or story he wrote.